 Polycystic ovary syndrome (PCOS) is a common reproductive health issue that affects around 10% of women of childbearing age.
-At Lucina Women's Health and Midwifery, with locations in Boca Raton and Boynton Beach, Florida, the team of women's health specialists diagnoses PCOS and offers personalized treatment to relieve your symptoms and restore your health.
+At Lucina Women's Health and Midwifery, with locations in Boca Raton, Pompano Beach, and Boynton Beach, Florida, the team of women's health specialists diagnoses PCOS and offers personalized treatment to relieve your symptoms and restore your health.
 If you have irregular periods, struggle to lose weight, and have acne, call Lucina Women's Health and Midwifery, or schedule a consultation online today.

 Polycystic ovary syndrome or PCOS is a hormonal condition that interferes with the normal function of your ovaries.
 Your ovaries should release a single egg cell in each menstrual cycle.
 The hormonal abnormalities of PCOS may trigger cyst growth on your ovaries, and it also leads to abnormal or absent egg cell development, which can interfere with your fertility.